markhazleton/ConcurrentProcessing/README.md

 **ConcurrentProcessing** is a demonstration application showcasing advanced concurrent programming patterns in C# using .NET 10.
 It provides a robust, production-ready framework for managing parallel task execution with configurable concurrency limits, comprehensive performance tracking, and detailed metrics analysis.

+📖 **[Read the full article](https://markhazleton.com/concurrent-processing.html)** for in-depth explanations, real-world use cases, and best practices.

 ### Key Features

 - ✨ **Generic Abstract Base Class** - Easily extensible `ConcurrentProcessor<T>` for custom task processing